 Thanks to Dr. James Day, Glendale Animal Hospital, veterinary practice in Glendale, Arizona, in business for 27 years

 30. Establish Boundaries With Employees

 I would certainly separate “church and state” and I would have been more of a leader than a friend.
 As an owner and an active President& CEO of a small business- I’m in constant contact with my employees.
 When hiring new employees, certain requirements and credentials are necessary including: experience, expertise, and industry knowledge.
 Additionally, I look for multiple interpersonal skills and qualifications.
 That said, I’ve managed to find and retain wonderful employees who work well and who work well with one another.
 Formulating good friendships with my employees is nice but maintaining and stepping up as more of a leader at times, has been challenging.
-Establishing boundaries early on with employees is key and I wish I had known the importance of this, earlier on.
+Establishing boundaries early on with employees is key for owners and I wish I had known the importance of this, earlier on.

 Thanks to Georgette Pascale, Pascale Communications, LLC. a healthcare specific PR firm, in business 7 years

 Want to get more inexpensive and practical small business marketing ideas, grab a free e-book called “Build Buzz for Your Biz, 23 Creative and Inexpensive Marketing Strategies That Will Get You Noticed” at http://23kazoos.com.

 Wendy Kenney is the bestselling author of How to Build Buzz for Your Business available on Amazon.com, and has been featured in the Wall Street Journal, USA Today, and Newsday.